 Ed has been teaching privately and coaching musicians for over 30 years in Olympia and Seattle, Washington, Eugene, Oregon, New York City, and Windham, Maine.
 Ed has been on the faculty of the Suzuki Institute of Seattle, Tacoma Youth Symphony Music Camp and director of the Thalia Olympic Music Camp.
 In Eugene, he taught for the 4J School District as an orchestra director and conducted sectionals and auditions for the Eugene Youth Symphony.
 He founded and currently teaches at StringSchool

 , a school focused on developing violinists and violists.

 Ed began the violin with Peggy Olson, and has studied with Edward Seferian

 .
 He has studied viola with Leslie Straka

 .
 Master classes and coaching included guidance from Glenn Dicterow

 , and Nadja Salerno-Sonnenberg

 Ed Davis has successfully launched over 70 full featured web sites and has provided online marketing for more than half of those sites.
 He has created logos, packaging, poster art, animation, and other media for clients ranging from individuals, to major corporations, and creative arts organizations.
 Ed has designed and consulted for several businesses including Microsoft, Seattle Filmworks, Early Warning Radar, The World Ocean Observatory, SnapSights Cameras, and MovieMaker Magazine.
-He has served as guest lecturer at DigiPen Institute of Technology covering topics such as website design, interactivity, electronic music, and interface design.
+He has served as guest lecturer at the DigiPen Institute of Technology covering topics such as website design, interactivity, animation, electronic music, and interface design.